-You've been asking yourself "why isn't therapy working for me?" for months now.
+You've been asking yourself this question for months now.
 You show up every week.
 You've tried CBT, had some EMDR, maybe even found a therapist who "gets" you.
 But here you are at 11pm, googling variations of this same question because something still isn't shifting.

 Here's what nobody tells you: you might be doing everything right and still getting nowhere.
 Not because therapy doesn't work, but because you're having therapy about your life rather than having therapy in your life.